 Sean Tait – Director

 Sean Tait is the founder and Director of APCOF.
 He holds an Honours degree in Criminology from the University of Cape Town.
-He is the former Director of the Criminal Justice Initiative at the Open Society Foundation for South Africa, and the former Executive Director of non-governmental organisation UMAC.
+He is the former Director of the Criminal Justice Initiative at the Open Society Foundation for South Africa, and the former Executive Director of the non-governmental organisation UMAC.
 His areas of expertise include policing, police accountability, crime prevention, and peace building.

 Louise Edwards – Programmes and Research Director

 Louise Edwards (B.A.
-(Arabic), L.L.B, L.L.M (International Law)) and has spent the past 10 years working on police accountability across Africa.
+(Arabic), L.L.B, L.L.M (International Law)) has spent the past 10 years working on police accountability across Africa.
 Her focus has included the provision of technical legal assistance to organs of the African Union, Regional Economic Communities and national stakeholders in the drafting and implementation of regional legal standards for rights-based policing.
 This includes leading the drafting of the Guidelines on the Conditions of Arrest, Police Custody and Pre-Trial Detention in Africa (ACHPR, 2014), the Guidelines on the Policing of Assemblies in Africa (ACHPR, 2017), and the Common Standards for Policing in East Africa (EAC/EAPCCO, 2010).
 Prior to this, Louise was a lawyer in private practice (Allens) and in the community legal sector.